 Commonly used as a disinfectant, rubbing alcohol is isopropyl alcohol that has been slightly diluted with water.
 How much water has been added determines the strength of the solution.
 The two concentrations you're most likely to see on your drug store's shelves are 70 percent rubbing alcohol (70 parts alcohol and 30 parts water) and 99 percent rubbing alcohol (99 parts alcohol and 1 part water).

-It's generally safe to dispose of rubbing alcohol by pouring it down a household drain.
-Run the water, slowly pour the alcohol into the drain, and continue running the water for a few seconds.
+It's generally safe to dispose of rubbing alcohol by pouring it down a household drain, but check your local regulations to make sure.
+To safely pour rubbing alcohol down your household drain, run the water and slowly pour the alcohol into the drain.
+Continue running the water for a few seconds.
 Even if your home uses a septic system, it should be safe to pour a small amount of rubbing alcohol down a drain.
-Dumping gallons of alcohol into the septic tank could disrupt its bacterial balance, but the contents of one bottle shouldn't cause a major problem.
-Only pour rubbing alcohol into a household drain and never into the ground or any outdoor location where it might end up in a stormwater drain.
+Dumping gallons of alcohol into the septic tank, however, could disrupt its bacterial balance, but the contents of one bottle shouldn't cause a major problem.

 Rubbing alcohol can also be an effective adhesive remover.
 To get rid of a stubborn sticker or soften a patch of hardened glue, pour a little rubbing alcohol over it or place a cotton ball soaked with rubbing alcohol over the area.
 Let it sit for 10 minutes or so and then buff away the adhesive with a cloth or use a rubber scraper to lift it.